pop the popcorn

 - Book: Popcorn by Frank Asch (optional)

-The children will pop real or pretend popcorn while they listen for words that begin with the /p/ sound, such as pop, pan, pot, packet, and paper.
+Tell the children that they will pop real or pretend popcorn while they listen for words that begin with the /p/ sound, such as pop, pan, pot, packet, and paper.

 Prepare to pop the popcorn